Fitness is part of emergency preparation

 It wasn’t always that way.
 When our kids were in school, our evenings were filled with a variety of activities.
 In addition to the school activities, we would listen to them rehearse speeches and presentations, practice musical instruments and work with them on building projects.
 There wasn’t time to get in a movie-watching rut.

 Find a starting point

-During this time I was also working out some plantar fasciitis issues.
+During this time, I was also working out some plantar fasciitis issues.
 That included setting on my ankles followed by a massage of my feet.
-While I was on the floor, it was a natural extension to do some push-up.
+While I was on the floor, it was a natural extension to do some push-ups.
 I started with one set of 10 push-ups.
 That led to squats between sets of push-ups.
-Within a couple months, I was doing three sets of twenty push-up and two sets of twenty squats.
+Within a couple months, I was doing three sets of twenty push-ups and three sets of twenty squats.
 I repeated that routing in the afternoon.
 When the weather became tolerable, I resumed my walks and continued my desk-side exercises.
 My routine can be completed in five to seven minutes.
 I work on a university campus and enjoy walking outside.
 When the weather is unfavorable, I have options for walking indoors.

 There are many student organizations on campus.
 The Arnold Air Society is part of the Air Force ROTC program.
 It is a service organization.
 One of their fundraising activities is doing push-up for donations.
 The typical donation is one dollar for ten push-ups.

 As I was on a morning walk, I passed the Arnold Air Society push-up station.
 I stopped and proposed three sets of seventeen push-ups for five dollars.
 That was acceptable and they dropped to the front leaning position.
 I said, “Wait for me!”
 The cadets were amazed as this old man dropped and joined them to knock out fifty-one push-ups.